ibm-cloud-docs/apps/best-practice.md

 # What makes a good app?
 {: #best-practice}

-Build your app in {{site.data.keyword.cloud}} to take advantage of all the things cloud offers.
+Build your application in {{site.data.keyword.cloud}} to take advantage of all the things cloud offers.
 These best practices can help you ensure that your apps are cloud-ready.
 {: shortdesc}

 ## Build your app to be independent of topology